 1. FLAT RICE NOODLES

 I like the “wet” version compared to dry.
 The texture is somehow different, but this is just my personal preference.
-This is usually available at the refrigerated section or freezer.
-If frozen, thaw in the refrigerator overnight before you plan to use it.
+This is usually available at the refrigerated section

 2. CHINESE SAUSAGE

 Chinese sausage has a sweet tone to it and some are made a bit spicy too.
 You can omit if you can find any

 Use uncooked shrimp and do not use a precooked shrimp or cocktail shrimp, they will not taste good in char kway teow